Portavion/brainz/2-areas/Micron Mastering/Leads/CMPND (BE) (@cmpnd.official).md

 - [x] Reply (@2025-02-07 15:05)

 # DM Feed
+##### You sent

+Hey man, cheers for the follow!
+Just checked out the bandcamp for Gravitational Forces, you guys are pushing out some nice groovy techno.
+Really liked that Amine Kohb ep. (your Emerge track is dope too btw) Planning on releasing anything yourself as well?
+##### CMPND (BE)
+And thanks for this great feedback
+##### You sent

-Sweet, can't wait to hear it.
-If you ever need a fresh pair of ears for mastering, I’d be stoked to do a free 1-track sample for you.
-Either way, keep the grooves coming
+Sweet, can't wait to hear it!BTW if you ever need a fresh pair of ears for mastering, I’d be stoked to do a free 1-track sample for you.
+And either way, keep the grooves coming